conventional long form: Republic of North Macedonia

 The Left (Levica) [Dimitar APASIEV]

-Turkish Democratic Party of DPT [Beycan ILYAS]
+Turkish Democratic Party or TDP [Beycan ILYAS]

-We Can (coalition includes SDSM/Besa/VMRO-NP, DPT, LDP)
+We Can! (coalition includes SDSM/BESA/VMRO-NP, DPT, LDP)

 BIS, CD, CE, CEI, EAPC, EBRD, EU (candidate country), FAO, IAEA, IBRD, ICAO, ICC (NGOs), ICCt, ICRM, IDA, IFAD, IFC, IFRCS, ILO, IMF, IMO, Interpol, IOC, IOM, IPU, ISO, ITU, ITUC (NGOs), MIGA, NATO, OAS (observer), OIF, OPCW, OSCE, PCA, PFP, SELEC, UN, UNCTAD, UNESCO, UNHCR, UNIDO, UNIFIL, UNWTO, UPU, WCO, WHO, WIPO, WMO, WTO